 Stephanie manages the Hydrology department at BC Hydro, where she has worked at the heart of the water-energy nexus for over 25 years.
 Her team is responsible for collecting and managing climate, hydrometric, and generation data, and providing weather forecasting and water supply forecasting for all of the reservoirs BC Hydro manages.
 She is the Canadian Chair of the Columbia River Treaty Hydrometeorological Committee.
 Stephanie leads BC Hydro’s scientific research program investigating climate change impacts to hydrology and climate and supports the integration of climate change projections into long term planning and climate risk assessments across the company.
 She has a B.Sc. in Geography specializing in Climatology from the University of British Columbia.

-Sean Douglas is currently an Alberta Branch and National President of the CWRA, he has been involved since 2000, when he was asked to “help out” with a conference….
+Sean Douglas is currently an Alberta Branch and Past-President of the CWRA, he has been involved since 2000, when he was asked to “help out” with a conference….
 In his spare time Sean works for the Alberta Government in the department of Environment and Sustainable Resources Development.
 He has been with the department for 17 years, first for 12 years as a technical hydrologist, supporting in-house design and water licensing, and then in the department’s infrastructure group, providing technical support to the operation and maintenance of the provincial water management infrastructure.
 Although Sean is now a manager, he still considers himself to be a reasonable hydrologist, a fairly qualified hydrotechnical engineer, and a pretty good project manager.
 Subjects he could speak to would include: infrastructure assessment, project prioritization, prairie / mountain hydrology and beer.

 Maggie has been a member of CWRA since 2005 and was a member of the board of the Alberta branch until her move to BC in 2016.
 Maggie is accredited as a professional biologist in both Alberta and BC.
 She obtained her MSc in bio-geography from the University of Calgary in 1993, and soon after formed a freelance consulting business.
 Her areas of expertise are riparian ecology and watershed resource management.
 Maggie was also a sessional university instructor for over 20 years, raising her family while teaching a variety of Earth and Environmental Science courses at Medicine Hat College, and the universities of Victoria, Calgary, and Lethbridge.